hutomosaktikartiko/flutter-awesome-animation/README.md

 <br><br>
 </div>

-A curated list of awesome Flutter artwork 🤩.
+A curated list of awesome Flutter animation 🤩.

-The repo contains awesome creations made using an awesome UI framework **Flutter** 💙 like Single Page UIs/Multipage UIs/Cool and innovative animations.
+The repo contains awesome creations made using an awesome UI framework **Flutter** 💙 like innovative animations.
 All the contributions are made by some enthusiastic and innovative Flutter Devs.

-Read the [CONTRIBUTING.md](https://github.com/clubgamma/Awesome-Flutter-Art/blob/master/CONTRIBUTING.md) to start your open source contribution.

-# Art-Work